Carol A. Watson

 As prefaced earlier, Watson holds four tertiary degrees, three of which she earned from UGA.
 Her first degree, a Bachelor of Arts in comparative literature, was earned in 1981.
 She earned her Master of Education two years later.
 In July 1990, she completed her master's in library service at Atlanta University.
 Her fourth and final degree, a Juris Doctor cum laude from the School of Law, was obtained in 1987.

 Watson is a member of the Georgia Bar Association and American Bar Association, and she is active in the AALL at the national level and in the southeastern chapter.
 She is the past chair of the AALL Continuing Professional Education Committee and the past chair of the AALL Annual Meeting Program Committee.
 She is the 2016 recipient of the AALL Volunteer Service Award.
 Watson is the past president of SEAALL and the 2014 recipient of the Service to SEAALL Award.
-Watson is currently serving as the chair of the American Association of Law Schools (AALS) Section on Law Libraries and Legal Information.
+Watson is the immediate past-chair and member of the executive board of the American Association of Law Schools (AALS) Section on Law Libraries and Legal Information.

 Rethinking Digital Repositories & the Future of Open Access, 22 AALL Spectrum 28 (2018) (with M. Schilt & K. Shepahard).